stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 The best way to handle this is to use a version manager.
 This will install the versions that you specify in a configuration file and automatically switch between them as needed.

-This tooling is designed to work with version managers and not complicate version changes.
+This tooling is designed to work with version managers and to not complicate version changes.
 It does not install or manage copies of Terraform and OpenTofu.
 Unlike other wrappers, it is also not dependent on specific versions of Terraform or OpenTofu.
 It supports new features by new tasks, but never hard-codes references to specific versions.
+For example, it supports both types of S3 remote backend by having a separate `init` task for each.

 For convenience, the generated projects include a `.terraform-version` file, so that your tool version manager will install and use the Terraform version that you specify.
 To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.
 Once the version file is generated, you change the version as you need.